Devolutions/devolutions-crypto/wrappers/csharp/README.md

 ### Generation/Derivation

-You have two ways to generate a `KeyPair`: Using `GenerateKeyPair` will generate a random one, using `DeriveKeyPair` will derive one from another password or key along with derivation parameters(including salt).
-Except in specific circumstances, you should use `GenerateKeyPair`.
+Using `GenerateKeyPair` will generate a random key pair.

 Asymmetric keys have two uses.
 They can be used to [encrypt and decrypt data](##asymmetric) and to perform a [key exchange](#key-exchange).